Compare the Best Options | How to Send Money to China

 How to send T/T payment to China Suggestions

-All Chinese sellers accept T/T payment method.
+All Chinese sellers accept T/T payment methods.
 T/T is an accepted method, yet it contains no protection except the relevant L/C. That’s why it is considered an unsafe payment procedure.
-Here are a few tips regarding the sending money to China
+Here are a few tips regarding sending money to China

 - To save procedure and reduce risk, payment should be divided into two halves 30% as deposit money and 70 % after completion of an order.